Door Casing Styles and Which Ones Will Suit Your Home Best

 Get Help from the Experts

-Rather than wandering through a home improvement store or lumber yard in search of matching case moulding, visit a moulding specialist like The Moulding Company, based in the San Francisco Bay area.
-Visiting a moulding showroom where you can talk with knowledgeable experts will give you the opportunity to ask questions and even get samples to take home.
+Rather than wandering through a home improvement store or lumber yard searching for matching case moulding, visit a moulding specialist like The Moulding Company, based in the San Francisco Bay area.
+Visiting a moulding showroom where you can talk with experts will allow you to ask questions and even get samples to take home.

-Whether you’re looking for unique moulding options or want affordable moulding for every room in your house, The Moulding Company offers a huge selection of in-stock trim, moulding, baseboards, crown moulding, window casings and much more.
-Homeowners throughout northern California and the San Francisco Bay area get FREE delivery on all orders over $250.
+Whether you’re looking for unique moulding options or want affordable moulding for every room in your house, The Moulding Company offers a huge selection of in-stock trim, moulding, baseboards, crown moulding, window casings, and much more.
+Homeowners throughout northern California and the San Francisco Bay area get FREE delivery on all orders over $275.